bethdecarlo/bethdecarlo/README.md

 ### Hi, I'm Beth! 👋

-I am a student web developer at [UCF Coding Bootcamp](https://github.com/UCF-Coding-Boot-Camp).
+I am a student web developer at the [University of Central Florida](https://github.com/UCF-Coding-Boot-Camp).
+I will be graduating in December with a certificate in Full Stack Web Development.
 Check out my repository to see the projects I am working on!

 ### About Me 👩‍💻
 I am a maker at heart, with a background in visual arts and theatrical design.
 I'm a graduate of the University of Central Florida with a Bachelor of Fine Arts degree.